ksasso1028/ksasso1028/README.md

 **Independent ML consultant... playing with knobs across computer vision, audio ML DSP, and biosignals**

-Recently, I designed and shipped the text to audio model which powers [LoopMagic](https://www.loopmagic.com/) which is trained on !llmind's hip hop production catalog.
+Recently, I designed and shipped the text to audio model powering [LoopMagic](https://www.loopmagic.com/) which is trained on !llmind's hip hop production catalog.
 Also recently designed and shipped the AI declipper for FL Studio, which just released in [FL Studio 2024](https://www.image-line.com/blog/fl-studio-2024-is-here/)

 #### contact -> kevin@deepcircuits.io